sambacha/openevm/Compiling-smart-contracts.md

-It is the frontend's responsibility to do the smart contract's plumbing, including the contract's constructor function.

 ### The Contract constructor function
-Because EVM's execution always start from the beginning of the code (`pc = 0`), there must be a way to handle more complicated contract behaviors.
+Because EVM's execution always start from the beginning of the code (`pc = 0`), there must be a way to handle more complicated contract behaviours.
 In EVM LLVM, we use a function to describe the function handling.
 It is called contract constructor function.
 To implement the function, developers are expected to respect the following contract constructor properties:
 * The constructor should be the first function in the generated LLVM IR.
 * The constructor should be named `solidity.main` or `main` (could change in the future).
 The backend recognizes these specific names and will generate different call codes.
 * The constructor should not take any arguments.